DaveyJH/ci-portfolio-one-v2/README.md

 - *Extend title to full name on desktop?*
 - *Add footer section to link to contact section? right hand side of nav bar?*
 - ***Check sizing/positioning values (em, rem, % etc)***
+- "Download CV" could be a button.
+The style change happens when hovering over the background color, the ancchor element is only active on the text.
+I am happy to return to look at this at a later date but need to progress the project forward for now
 ## Comments From Users

 #